xironix/freebsd-vagrant/README.md

 * VirtualBox Guest Additions 4.1.22
 * [Janus: Vim Distribution](https://github.com/carlhuda/janus)

+**NOTE:** You may see the following error depending on your version of VirtualBox.
+This error can be safely ignored, as the latest guest additions for FreeBSD are 4.1.22 unfortunately.

+    [default] The guest additions on this VM do not match the install version of VirtualBox!
+This may cause things such as forwarded ports, shared folders, and more to not work properly.
+If any of those things fail on this machine, please update the guest additions and repackage the box.

 ## Vagrantfile & Virtio

 FreeBSD is a special snowflake when it comes to Vagrant, and thus we